About the exhibition

 - Guided tours led by the curator, Franchesca Hebert-Spence (reservation only): Sunday, August 15 and September 26, 2021 at 4 p.m.

-- Live public conversation with the curator and the artists: Saturday September 25, 2021.
+- Public conversation with the curator and Katherine Boyer

 Franchesca Hebert-Spence’s first engagements with art were as a maker, creating an emphasis on process and material within her curatorial praxis.
 She is Anishinaabe and her grandmother Marion Ida Spence was from Sagkeeng First Nation, on Lake Winnipeg, Manitoba.
 Kinship and its responsibilities direct the engagement she maintains within her community as well as her understanding of how institutions move and breathe.
 The foundation of this practice stems from Ishkabatens Waasa Gaa Inaabateg, Brandon University Visual and Aboriginal Arts program.
 She has begun as a PhD student in Cultural Mediations (Visual Culture) at Carleton University, as a Fellow on the Morrisseau Project under Dr. Carmen Robertson.
 She is an Independent Curator and previously served as an Adjunct Curator, Indigenous art at the Art Gallery of Alberta, and a Curatorial Assistant within the Indigenous Art Department at the National Gallery of Canada.